linlide/AndroidPhoneAgent/README.md

 ## Limitations

-- The script is designed for use with a mirrored iPhone 12 Pro screen.
-Other device models may require adjustments to the screen resolution and interaction parameters.
 - The effectiveness of the automation depends on the quality of the mirrored display and the complexity of the task.
 - The script relies on the Anthropic API, so an active internet connection is required.
 - The window flashing feature requires the iPhone Mirroring app to be running and visible on the screen.
+- The AI's ability to interact with the iPhone interface may vary depending on the specific app or task being performed.

 ## Contributing